avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Similarly, the velocity of the particles is corrected to make sure it lies in tangent plane to the surface (the velocity vector magnitude is preserved, only the direction is changed).

+The way the particles position is reprojected on the surface does not allow both the velocity magnitude and the particle displacement to match perfectly.
+This is amplified by highly curved topographies or abrupt changes in slope.